fairDataSociety/bounties/.github/ISSUE_TEMPLATE/bounty-template.md

 Important dates / milestones.
 At least the end date for completion.

+**Bounty process**

+- One team will be selected and approved to work on the project.
+- Upon completion, the bounty will be awarded to the chosen team if the approving criteria is met.
+- If the submission requirements are not met, another team will be selected and approved.
+Consequently the deadline will be extended.
+- If there are no project matches that fulfill the approving criteria, no bounty will be awarded.

 **References**

 References that might be helpful in completing the bounty.